parkerbailey/100DaysOfCode/r1-log.md

 **Today's Progress:** Setup a working RAID-5 NAS on the raspberry pi today and began work on a shell script to track information about the RAID.
 Also learned how to create symbolic links.

 **Thoughts:** I had no time to be doing this today.
 I had more important things I should've been doing to be completely honest.
 I guess that means I'm addicted to coding in a sense?
 Sometimes my stubbornness overcomes my internal sense of responsibility when it comes to something I'm passionate about.
 Still trying to decide if that's a good things or not.

+### R1D4
+**Today's Progress:** Today I learned a bit more javascipt, finally got past the card game example.
+Figured out how to run javascript in visual studio code.

+**Thoughts:** I spent far too much time on that card game example for just forgetting a space.
+It can be somewhat madding how picky the code can be at times.
+I got stuck on another example too.
+I still don't totally understand why it has to be bracket notation sometimes instead of dot?
+Maybe I should just always do bracket to be safe.